codingSince9/sport-complex-server/README.md

 JWT_EXPIRES=<YOUR_TIME_UNTIL_TOKEN_EXPIRATION>
 ```

-Repeat the procces if you want to execute unit tests and replace the MONGO_TEST_DATABASE_URI connection string
+Repeat the proccess if you want to execute unit tests and replace the MONGO_TEST_DATABASE_URI connection string

 ## Running the application